Paradigm4/array_hash/README.md

  * changing datatype size - like casting from a `float` to a `double`.
 Note that only the size and binary sequence is considered.
 Thus a `1` is considered the same in `uint32` versus `in32` and also a `1` in `uint8` happens to be the same as a `bool` value of `true`.
  * the order of attributes values

+And when we say "will alter the result" we mean "with overwhelmingly high probability."
+Hash collisions are always theoretically possible.

 And on the other hand, the following things do NOT affect the hash:
  * array metadata: att,dim names, whether an attribute is allowed to be nullable, dimension upper bounds
  * chunk sizes